-Established in 2014, the Walker Trieschman Institute for Research & Training (WTI) draws on the work of its namesake, the late Albert E. Trieschman, Ph.D., a Harvard-trained psychologist who founded the Walker Home & School, by promoting the integration of research and training into everyday practice.
-We are proud to be able to distill research about evidence-based practices as well as emerging, promising practices into concepts and interventions that can be easily understood and applied by our staff as well as other providers, parents and caregivers, the community at large, and institutions of higher learning.
+Established in 2014, the Walker Trieschman Institute for Research & Training (WTI) draws on the work of its namesake, the late Albert E. Trieschman, Ph.D., a Harvard-trained psychologist who founded Walker, by promoting the integration of research and training into everyday practice.
+We are proud to distill research about evidence-based practices as well as emerging, promising practices into concepts and interventions that can be easily understood and applied by our staff as well as other providers, parents, caregivers, the community at large, and institutions of higher learning.
 We are committed to sharing these findings in a multitude of ways, from large-scale symposia and trainings to small group workshops and coaching to social media communication and messaging.

-To ensure that we are reaching a wide audience – that is, to share these findings as widely as possible – it is imperative that we build relationships with other organizations in the field, local colleges and universities, and community groups to jointly create learning opportunities that serve to increase the knowledge, skills, and abilities of all who work with children and youth and/or care for children and youth in any capacity.
-Walker’s mission statement articulates our desire to partner with children and youth, their families, and communities to nurture hope, build strengths, and develop lifelong skills, and WTI demonstrates its commitment to this mission by ensuring that caring adults have the tools they need to be successful in these endeavors.
+To share these findings as widely as possible, it is imperative that we build relationships with other organizations in the field, local colleges and universities, and community groups to jointly create learning opportunities that serve to increase the knowledge, skills, and abilities of all who work with and care for children and youth in any capacity.
+Walker’s mission statement articulates our desire to partner with children and youth, their families, and communities to nurture hope, build strengths, and develop lifelong skills.
+WTI demonstrates its commitment to this mission by ensuring that caring adults have the tools they need to be successful in these endeavors.

 Beginning January 2017, WTI will host a monthly training series on topics related to child welfare, special education, and behavioral health.
-Please see below for more information.
+Please scroll down for further information.